raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565 Workbook - 1.md

 sec565     5389   5380  0 07:47 pts/0    00:00:00 bash

 Note: The process cannot be found | We cannot find it running with that ID

+Thus, we look for network connections > Found a sus service > Enumerate process ID for that service > Found that we cannot find it via `ps` >